Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 Great news, We've already found flag 1 just by doing recon and vulnerability analysis!
 It looks like we were right about the dictionary file too; since I knew this might be a dictionary with lots of words in it, I just ran the head command to see the top few lines, there look to be some interesting words in there!
 Perhaps we can use this file going forward.

-You may have chosen to look further into some other findings and gather more information (there are a few other Easter eggs and ways in to be found!), you might have persued the readme files, looked over the licence pages, or run some extra tools, so bonus p[oints if you did!
+You may have chosen to look further into some other findings and gather more information (there are a few other Easter eggs and ways in to be found!), you might have pursued the Readme files, looked over the licence pages, or run some extra tools, so bonus points if you did!
 I think I'm done here though and I'm ready to move on to hunting that next flag.

 # Password Attacks